-This installation method is the one we recommend at Kameleoon.
-It avoids any performance concerns that may be related to the use of a tag manager.
-With this method, you put the Kameleoon script yourself in the right place within the pages of your site.
+We recommend this installation method at Kameleoon.
+It avoids any performance issues related to the use of a tag manager.
+With this method, you put the Kameleoon script in the right place yourself, within the pages of your website.

 Using a tag manager

-Kameleoon is compatible with all major Tag Management Systems (Google Tag Manager, Tag Commander, Eulerian Tag Master).
-However, if possible, we recommend to install Kameleoon directly in the source code of your website, and not via a TMS.
-The reason for this is again related to the flicker effect.
-Using a TMS delays the load of Kameleoon and increases flickering.
+Kameleoon is compatible with all the major Tag Management Systems (Google Tag Manager, Tag Commander, Eulerian Tag Master).
+However, if possible, we recommend that you install Kameleoon directly in the source code of your website and not via a TMS.
+The reason for this is the : using a TMS delays loading for Kameleoon and increases flickering.
 This is especially problematic if your TMS is loaded at the bottom of your HTML page.
-Moreover, the tag manager needs to be loaded first to load Kameleoon, which can add a latency period.
+Moreover, the tag manager needs to be loaded first in order to load Kameleoon, which can add a latency period.

 Selecting an installation tag

 This option is only available if you do not use a tag manager (recommended method).

 If you have chosen to add the script directly to the html code of your pages, this installation option gives you the choice between three types of loading.